-Member contributions Before September 1, 2005, basic member contributions equal 5% of the Court Fund receipts.
-After July 1, 1997, employer contributions were based on members' salaries and a yearly schedule and, effective January 1 2001, were changed to 2.0% of the member's salary.
-Effective for the fiscal years ending June 30, 2006, employer contributions increased to 3.0% of the member's salary and will increase annually up to 22.0% for fiscal years ending June 30, 2019, and thereafter.
+Member contributions Before September 1, 2005, basic member contributions equal 5% the Court Fund receipts.
+After July 1, 1997, employer contributions were based on members' salaries and a yearly schedule and, effective January 1, 2001, were changed to 2.0% of the member's salary.
+Effective for the fiscal year ending June 30, 2006, employer contributions increased to 3.0% of the member's salary and increased annually up to 22.0% for fiscal years ending

-Employer contributions Before July 1, 1997, the fund received an amount equal to 10% when first eligible will receive credit for all years of service with the Supreme Court, Court of Criminal Appeals, Workers' Compensation Court, Court of Appeals, or a District Court of the
+Employer contributions Before July 1, 1997, the fund received an amount equal to 10% of first eligible will receive credit for all years of service with the Supreme Court, Court of Criminal Appeals, Workers' Compensation Court, Court of Appeals, or a District Court of the